DeathStar3/varicity-experiment/README.md

 # VariCity

 VariCity provides a configurable 3D visualization to symfinder under the form of a city.
-The city is built by creating building, corresponding to classes, and roads, grouping every class linked to the road's starting building.
+The city is built by creating building, corresponding to classes, and streets, grouping every class linked to the street's starting building.

 In order to build the city, VariCity parses the result of symfinder, and produces a graph composed by classes and their links.
 The starting points of this graph are API classes, defined by the user.
-API classes are the first buildings placed on the "root" road, and classes linked to them are placed in their corresponding roads.
+API classes are the first buildings placed on the "root" street, and classes linked to them are placed in their corresponding streets.

-Links used to produce this hierarchy can be configured, depending on their type (inheritance or composition), and orientation (see the Configuration part).
+Links used to produce this hierarchy can be configured, depending on their type (inheritance or usage), and orientation (see the Configuration part).

 ## Running VariCity